cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/just_in_time_for_christmas_2015.md

 description = """Lindsay is faced with a life-altering decision as Christmas approaches: Stay in her tiny hometown and marry boyfriend Jason or accept a coveted post teaching at an Ivy League college on the other side of the country.
 What to do?
 Fortunately for Lindsay, she has some big-time help in the form of a magical messenger who is able to transport her three years into the future to see how it would all turn out."""

 [taxonomies]
-xmas_genres = ['TV Movie', 'Romance', 'Drama', 'Hallmark', 'Fantasy']
+xmas_genres = ['Drama', 'Fantasy', 'Romance', 'TV Movie', 'Hallmark']

 [extra]
 film_url = """https://letterboxd.com/film/just-in-time-for-christmas/"""